Chapter 13: Rachel’s Betrayal Comes to Light.

-“I knew you were angry with me but I never thought that you would try to kill me.”
+“I knew you were angry with me, but I never thought that you would try to have me killed!”

 “What has Joshua been telling you?
 I would never try to get you killed.”

 “I don’t know why I’m so surprised.
 You have always thrown caution to the wind when you were angry.
-Never think about the consequences until after you do something.
-But I always thought there was a limit to what you were willing to satisfy your petty, vengeful nature.”
+Never think about the consequences, until after you do something.
+But I always thought there was a limit to what you were willing to do to satisfy your petty, vengeful nature.”